WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_author.rst

 Yadykin
 -------

--  MARS-F on ITM:
+-  MARS-F on EU-IM:
-   MARS-F on ITM (D. Yadykin)
+   MARS-F on EU-IM (D. Yadykin)
    (96K)
--  Status of MARS-F and CarMa codes on ITM: ppt
+-  Status of MARS-F and CarMa codes on EU-IM: ppt
    (1.1M)